nbbj-digital/matterport-workshop/README.md

    ```bash
    npx matterport-assets static
    ```
-   - You should see the version number of Node.js.
+   - You should see a 'static' folder is created.

    ```bash
    npm run dev